ParadigmHyperloop/suspension/README.md

 ## twoskis.m
 MATLAB code for simulating the lift, flow rate, and frequency of vibration for a pair of long, rectangular air skates.

+## tubepressure.m
+MATLAB code for simulating the effect of different tube pressures on the required skate pressure, flow rate, and expected frequency of oscillation.